 FINRA and the Securities and Exchange Commission (SEC) brought their first Regulation Best Interest (Reg BI) enforcements this fall and have stated that they will be zeroing in on firms that don’t address and mitigate conflicts of interest and ensure all-in investment costs are reasonable for clients, given their profiles and goals.

-- Analyze the appropriate actions the registered representatives took in these cases and discuss opportunities for improvement
+- Analyze the appropriate actions taken and discuss opportunities for improvement

-- Discuss how technology can be used to assess costs and alternatives when making investment recommendations
+- Discuss how technology may be used to assess costs and alternatives when making recommendations

 Meet Your Speakers